Surge Protection Device Wiring Diagram:

 01. Single Phase Energy Meter:

 A Single-Phase Energy Meter is a sort of Watt-Hour meter.
 It consists of two Electromagnets.
 Single-Phase Energy Meter is also Popularly known as a watt-hour meter.
-One Magnet is called the shunt magnet Ml which is Mounted with a Pressure coil.
-The Pressure coil is a long coil Made of fine Copper wire which is connected across the Supply line.
-Single-phase energy meters are suitable for measuring single-phase AC current frequencies of 50/60 Hz, which are used for fixed indoor installations.
+1 Magnet is called the shunt magnet Ml which is Mounted with a Pressure coil.
+The Pressure coil is a long coil Made of fine Copper wire that is connected across the Supply single-phase line.
+Single-phase energy meters are suitable for measuring single-phase AC current flow frequencies of 50/60 Hz, which are used for fixed indoor installation systems.

 02. DP MCB:

-DP MCB In Two Pole MCB, switching & protection is affected in phases and the neutral.
-A Double Pole or DP Switch is a Switch that Controls two Circuits at the same time.
+DP MCB In 2 Pole MCB, switching & protection is affected in phases and the neutral.
+A Double Pole or DP Switch is a Switch that Controls 2 Circuits at the same time.
 In terms of Residential Switching, this Normally means it Switches the live and Neutral at the same time.
-In Layperson Terms, Double Pole switches or DP Switches are Exclusively Designed to Control two Different Electrical Circuits at the same time, which allows the Appliances to Isolate in a safe and reliable manner.
-Fan or light Combinations and Medical Equipment are some of the many applications for DP Electrical Switches.
+In Layperson Terms, Double Pole switches or DP Switches are Exclusively Designed to Control 2 Different Electrical Circuits at the same time, which allows the Appliances to Isolate safely and reliably.
+Fan or light Combinations and Medical Equipment are some of the many applications for DP Electrical Switches and Electrical components.

 03. RCCB:

-The Residual Current Circuit breaker RCCB is the Safest device to detect and Trip against Electrical Leakage current, thus Ensuring Protection against Electric shock Caused by indirect contact.
-Circuit breakers are automatically Operated Electrical Switches that Protect Electrical Circuits from Short-Circuiting or Overloading.
+The Residual Current Circuit breaker RCCB is the Safest device to detect and Trip against Electrical Leakage current.
+This ensures protection against Electric shock Caused by indirect contact.
+Circuit breakers (CB) are automatically Operated Electrical Switches that Protect Electrical Circuits from Short-Circuiting or Overloading systems.
 It Protects against many major accidents.
 RCCB Circuit Breaker is an Electrical Wiring device whose function is to disconnect the current in the circuit.

 04. RCBO:

-An RCBO protects electrical equipment against two types of faults; Residual current and over current.
-Residual current, or earth leakage as it is sometimes referred to, occurs when there is a break in the circuit which can be caused by faulty electrical wiring or if the wire is accidentally cut.
+An RCBO protects Electrical equipment against 2 types of faults.
+Residual current and over current.
+Residual current. or earth leakage as it is sometimes referred to, occurs when there is a break in the circuit which can be caused by faulty electrical wiring or if the wire is accidentally cut.
 When there is a break in the circuit which may be due to faulty electrical wiring or accidental cutting of the wire.
-To prevent the current from being redirected and causing an electric shock, the RCBO current breaker stops it.
+To prevent the current from being redirected and causing an electric shock. the RCBO current breaker stops it.

 05. SP MCB:

-In single-pole MCB, Switching & Protection is Affected in only one Phase.
+In single-pole MCB, Switching and protection are Affected in only one Phase.
 Single phase supply to break the phase only.
-A single Pole breaker is Typically used with 120-volt Circuits, 15-20 amps.
-They are constructed with one Hot Wire and one Neutral wire.
-An SP switch is the most basic General-Purpose switch that you use to Control a light or another device from one location.
-These Switches have two Brass-Colored screw Terminals Connected to the hot Power source wires.
-Pole refers to the number of Circuits Controlled by the Switch SP Switches Control only one Electrical Circuit.
+A single Pole breaker is Typically used with 120-volt Circuits, and a 6-20 amps Miniature Circuit Breaker.
+They are constructed with one Line Wire and one Neutral wire.
+A Single Pole switch is the most basic General-Purpose switch that you use to Control a light or another device from one location.
+These Switches have 2 Brass-Colored screw Terminals Connected to the hot Power source wires.
+Pole refers to the number of Circuits Controlled by the Switch SP Switches Control only one Switch Electrical Circuit.

 06. Busbar: